Markov chains revisited

 \subsubsection{The limiting behaviour of the time-averages is indifferent to periodicity}

 You may be wondering why the notion of periodicity doesn't affect the limiting behaviour of the time averages while it does affect that of the ensemble averages.
 The answer is best understood through an example: consider a chain that alternates between two states (say $x$ and $y$) at each step.
 The state space ($\{x,y\}$) consists of a single periodic class with period two.
 If the initial distribution is concentrated on one of these two states (say $x$), then the time-varying law will keep alternating between them ($p_0=1_x$, $p_1=1_y$, $p_2=1_x$, $p_3=1_y$, $\dots$).
 Consequently, $p_n$ does not converge.
-On the other hand, the empirical distribution ($\epsilon_N$ in \eqref{eq:timeavedef}) averages out these oscillations and settle down to a value in between them (i.e., to a weighted combination thereof):
+On the other hand, the empirical distribution ($\epsilon_N$ in \eqref{eq:timeavedef}) averages out these oscillations and settles down: